 Yes.
 CAC is very used to accommodating different dietary restrictions and needs.

 As part of setting up your reservation, CAC will gather all dietary information needed.

 What are the sleeping arrangements like in the Lodge?

 The second floor of the Lodge has sleeping bays along the outside walls, divided by interior walls.
-The beds (one upper & lower in each bay) are custom made oversize twins for lots of space, each fronted by individual black-out privacy curtains, as well as a solar light in every bed.
+The beds (one upper & lower in each bay) are custom made oversize twins for lots of space, each fronted by individual black-out privacy curtains, as well as an individually controlled solar light in every bed.
 All bedding linen is supplied, including duvets filled with llama & alpaca wool.
 All of this creates a warm, comfortable and private experience.

 Are there trails in the summer?

 Although we have many standard routes that we follow in the summer, there are very few actual trails around the Lodge.

 The majority of the summer terrain is sub-alpine or alpine and allows for pristine hiking without having to put in trails.
 This provides a true backcountry experience for our guests.
 It also keeps the area as pristine and untouched as possible.

 The Lodge is located in a very remote area of the Rocky Mountains and has no road access.
 A 30 minute helicopter flight from Valemount is the only way to reach the Lodge.
 This provides for a truly unique backcountry experience for our guests who have the entire area to enjoy for themselves.

 How many guests are at the Lodge at one time?